 Lately I’ve been thinking about how non-horse people view horse people.
 It seems like they all usually have the same image in their head of how we all are.
 Especially if we ride English.
-They seem to see the highly privileged rich person driving to their barn in an expensive car to ride their horse that costs just as much if not more.
-They’re usually using tack that costs more than an average person’s earnings in a month with perfectly polished boots and a Gucci belt around their waist.
+They seem to see the highly privileged rich person driving to their barn in an expensive car to ride their horse that costs more than a Mercedes.
+They’re usually using tack that costs more than an average person’s monthly earnings with perfectly polished boots and a Gucci belt around their waist.

-Though that might be the image some people portray, it’s not the case with all of us equestrians.
-So I thought I would share some the other types of horse people that exist.
+Though that might be the image that some people portray, it’s not the case with all of us equestrians.
+So, I thought I would share some the other types of horse people that exist.